 The exact process by which black cohosh promotes liver problems is unknown.
 It's thought the mechanism of action may be related to the immune system.
 This reaction is to be individualized.
 In other words, not everyone taking black cohosh would be expected to have alerted liver enzymes or develop liver damage.
 Still, identifying who is at risk prior to use is not known.

-Bottom line: While reports are rare, if you use black cohosh supplements, ensure you regularly check your liver enzymes by your doctor.
+Bottom line: While reports are rare, if you use black cohosh supplements, get your liver enzymes regularly checked by your doctor.

 11 Comfrey